What Is IVIG Infusion Treatment?

-If you have been battling a medical condition that weakens the immune system, IVIg (Intravenous Immunoglobulin) Infusion therapy may have been recently recommended as a treatment to help restore your antibodies.
+If you have been battling a medical condition that weakens the immune system, IVIG (intravenous immunoglobulin) infusion therapy may have been recommended as a treatment to help restore your antibodies.

-IVIg is a liquid human plasma product, made up of healthy antibodies & given intravenously (through your vein).
-Although not totally understood, IVIg passes immunity naturally, the same way a mother passes immunity to a newborn baby through her breast milk.
+IVIG is a liquid human plasma product made up of healthy antibodies and given intravenously (through your vein).
+Although not totally understood, IVIG passes immunity naturally, the same way a mother passes immunity to a newborn baby through breast milk.

 Headache or Nausea

 Chills, Feeling Cold